darrellcolehill/robot-arm/README.md

 # The Web App Method

-1. To control the arm via a web app, download the (ADD FILE NAME HERE) to your computer.
+1. To control the arm via a web app, download the robot-arm-with-web-app folder to your computer.

 2. After downloading, open your command line and navigate to the (ADD NODEJS FILE HERE).